jmforsythe/Git-Heat-Map/README.md

 * Run web server with `python flask_app.py` (flask must be installed, can be install from pip)
 * Connect on `127.0.0.1:5000`
 * Available repos will be displayed, select the one you want to view
-* Add emails you want to highlight by using the form on the right
+* Add emails, commits, and date ranges you want to highlight by using the form on the right
+* Clicking on any of these entries will cause the query to exclude results matching that entry
 * Press submit query
 * Click on directories to zoom in, and the back button in the sidebar to zoom out